AntonSk98/FitAndRoll/README.md

 ```
 For more details and advanced options, visit the official Wails documentation.

+### 🧾 Logs

+If any errors occur during runtime, a file named `logs.log` is automatically generated.
+This log file contains detailed information about the error, helping you to quickly identify issues.

+You can find the `logs.log` file in the application's root directory.

 ## 📑 License

 This project is licensed under the Apache License 2.0 - see the [LICENSE](./LICENSE) file for details.